tryscer/flock/flock-music.md

 ​	“​​​​Is that *right*?” says Tim.
 ​	“That’s right.
 While I was visiting Eleanore in *New York City* last fall.”
 ​	“Because,” says Tim, excited now.
 “You know, Elvis is the King, he’s the *end*\!
 He’s a real gone cat\!
 I mean–”
-Puppy slinks back, trying to merge with the car door.
+Eleanore slinks back, trying to merge with the car door.
 Cindy winks at me.
 Game, set and match.

 Way ahead, in front, Barry and Tim are back arguing over the roadmap.
 In the relative privacy the argument affords, Cindy turns to me.
 ​	"Hey listen", she says.
 "Listen, I need to –"